Blu33u3dD3v1l/MyGymWeb/README.md

-This Project is still in Development state.
+## This Project is still in Development state.

-#For Admin: Username - Admin@admin.bg, Password - Viktor123!
+Test account:

+username: Admin@admin.bg

+password: Viktor123!